Video

 How to Record over-the-air digital TV shows on VCR

 This way any channel tuned on the DTV box will come over to the VCR as channel 3.
-So for a timer (timed) recording, set channel 3, start time, stop time, tape speed etc. and

-then the VCR will power on at the preselected time and record channel 3 which is any channel tuned on the DTV box at that time.
-Some DTV boxes have the ability to be set
+then the VCR will power on at the preselected time and record channel 3 which will be any channel tuned in on the DTV

 Otherwise the DTV box would have to remain powered on and tuned to the proper channel for possibly long periods of time unless attended by someone.